+Basic setup

-Basic setup.
-Consider a sector, where competitive firms produce a single tradable good by combining two types of tasks: (1) teleworkable tasks that can be done from home, and (2) non-teleworkable tasks that must be performed on-site^{3,10}.
+Consider a sector, where competitive firms produce a single tradable good by combining two types of tasks: (1) teleworkable tasks that can be done from home, and (2) non-teleworkable tasks that must be performed on-site (Koren, Dingel).
 Depending on who performs which task, we distinguish between two types of workers.
 Those who perform teleworkable tasks are referred to as remote workers (r), while those who perform tasks requiring physical presence are referred to as on-site workers (s).
 Suppose that workers are able to perform both tasks with unit productivity but once they are trained for one of the tasks, they cannot switch to the other.
-Since firms are unable to change technology or redesign business organization in the short-run, worker proportions remain fixed.
-This implies that the production function is Leontief, where L_r refers to the number of remote workers, L_s refers to the number of on-site workers performing nonteleworkable tasks, α_r and α_s are unit input requirements and Y is output.
-Taking labor supply, wages and unit input requirements as given, firms optimize L_r and L_s in order to maximize profit that implies
+Since firms are unable to change technology or redesign business organisation in the short-run, worker proportions remain fixed.
+This implies that the production function is Leontief, here $L_r$ refers to the number of remote workers, $L_s$ refers to the number of on-site workers performing non-teleworkable tasks,

-$$Y = \min\left(\alpha_r L_r, \alpha_s L_s\right),\tag{1}$$
+$$Y = \min(\alpha_r L_r, \alpha_s L_s), \tag{I}$$